-- 1. Present and planned land uses in the area, including agriculture and open-space. - Present and planned land uses within the District are primarily residential. - 2.
-Present and probable need for public facilities and services in the area. - The probable need for public services and facilities reflect existing land uses within the District, which are predominantly residential. - 3.
-Present capacity of public facilities and adequacy of public service that the agency provides or is authorized to provide. - District facilities are sufficient for the services provided. - 4.
-Existence of any social or economic communities of interest in the area if the Commission determines that they are relevant to the agency.
+- 1. Present and planned land uses in the area, including agriculture and open-space. - The District boundary and sphere of influence are coterminous and contain 8,518 acres as shown on the attached map. - 2.
+Present and probable need for public facilities and services in the area. - The probable need for public services and facilities reflect the existing land use pattern within the District. - 3.
+Present capacity of public facilities and adequacy of public service that the agency provides or is authorized to provide.

+District facilities are sufficient for the services provided.

+4. Existence of any social or economic communities of interest in the area if the Commission determines that they are relevant to the agency.